-Each combination of the L and D parameters produces a different FEC data and is not compatible with any other combination.
+- o Each combination of the L and D parameters produces a different FEC data and is not compatible with any other combination.
 A sender application may desire to offer multiple offers with different sets of L and D values as long as the parameter values are valid.
 The receiver SHOULD choose the offer that has a sufficient amount of interleaving.
 If multiple such offers exist, the receiver may choose the offer that has the lowest overhead or the one that requires the smallest amount of buffering.
-The selection depends on the application requirements.

-- The value for the repair-window parameter depends on the L and D values and cannot be chosen arbitrarily.
-More specifically, L and D values determine the lower limit for the repair-window size.
-The upper limit of the repair-window size does not depend on the L and D values. - o Although combinations with the same L and D values but with different repair-window sizes produce the same FEC data, such combinations are still considered different offers.
+The selection depends on the application requirements. - o The value for the repair-window parameter depends on the L and D values.
+Based on the values of L and D, a lower bound on the repair-window can be inferred (see Section 1.1.7). - o Although combinations with the same L and D values but with different repair-window sizes produce the same FEC data, such combinations are still considered different offers.
 The size of the repair-window is related to the maximum delay between the transmission of a source packet and the associated repair packet.

-This directly impacts the buffering requirement on the receiver side and the receiver must consider this when choosing an offer. - o Any unknown option in the offer MUST be ignored and deleted from the answer.
+This directly impacts the buffering requirement on the receiver side and the receiver must consider this when choosing an offer.

+o Any unknown option in the offer must be ignored and deleted from the answer (see Section 6 of [RFC3264]).
 If FEC is not desired by the receiver, it can be deleted from the answer.